int19h/jbomohi/dict/klulei/comments.md

 Now I don’t see anything wrong with the lujvo; it is clearly defined, useful and the place structure is regular: The way lujvo should be. :-)

+## 2013-12-01T02:07:37Z — ccs4ever (comment 832, on definition 42582, in reply to 831)

+Re: Irregular place structure for no apparent reason

+Wuzzy wrote:
+> Now that we have sorted that out, I think “klulei” is a good lujvo.
+>
+> It’s useful to express that a culture _is_ a subculture.
+But its equally
+> true to say that all subcultures are cultures.
+>
+> Now I don’t see anything wrong with the lujvo; it is clearly defined,
+> useful and the place structure is regular: The way lujvo should be. :-)

+Thanks a lot for the help.
+This was my first addition to the list and so I was a bit nervous.